A Going-Down principle for ample groupoids and the Baum-Connes conjecture

 Since we have an isomorphism $C(U)\cong C(H^{(0)})$, the bottom line in this diagram is an isomorphism.
 By Theorem \ref{MainTheorem} the homomorphism $\mathsf{comp}_H^G$ is an isomorphism as well and hence the result follows in this case.

 Let us now consider the general case.
 As $X$ is $G$-compact it admits a finite cover of the form

 where $U_i\subseteq X$ is compact open such that $p_{\mid U_i}$ is a homeomorphism onto its image.
 Let us first consider the case $n=2$.
-By Mayer-Vietoris we have a commutative diagram with exact columns, where the horizontal maps are all given by taking Kasparov product with $x$ and we write $\KK^G_*(X,A)$ for $\KK^G_*(C_0(X),A)$ for brevity:
+By applying a standard argument as for example in \cite[Theorem~21.2.3]{MR1656031} there exist Mayer-Vietoris sequences and so we have a diagram with exact columns, where the horizontal maps are all given by taking Kasparov product with $x$ and we write $\KK^G_*(X,A)$ for $\KK^G_*(C_0(X),A)$ for brevity:

+The diagram commutes, since all maps in the Mayer-Vietoris sequence are induced by equivariant $^*$-homomorphisms (see the proof of \cite[Theorem~21.2.2]{MR1656031}) and hence commutativity follows from the associativity of the Kasparov product.
 Using the first step of this proof we already know, that the second horizontal map is an isomorphism.
 Consider the set $V=U_1\cap GU_2$.
 It is clearly open and using properness of the action one easily verifies that is is also closed (apply Proposition \ref{Prop:CharacterizationsProperAction} (4)).
 Since $V\subseteq U_1$ we have that $p_{\mid V}$ is also a homeomorphism onto its image.
 One easily checks that $GV=GU_1\cap GU_2$.
 Thus, the third horizontal map is also an isomorphism.
 Hence the result follows by an application of the Five-Lemma.

-If $n>2$ is arbitrary, use induction and the above Mayer-Vietoris argument on the decomposition $X=GU_1 \cup \bigcup\limits_{i=2}^n GU_i$ to complete the proof. \end{proof} We are now ready for the proof of Theorem \ref{MainTheorem}: \begin{proof}[Proof of Theorem \ref{MainTheorem}] As mentioned before, it is enough to show that
+If $n>2$ is arbitrary, use induction and the above Mayer-Vietoris argument on the decomposition $X=GU_1 \cup \bigcup\limits_{i=2}^n GU_i$ to complete the proof. \end{proof} We are now ready for the proof of Theorem \ref{MainTheorem}: \begin{proof}[Proof of Theorem \ref{MainTheorem}] Our proof consists of a two step reduction, each of which tells us that we only need to prove that